 Patrick Diamond is an internationally recognized theoretical plasma physicist.
 His specific interests relate to areas of plasma and fluid turbulence, transport, dynamo theory, and plasma astrophysics.

-Dr. Diamond has been Principal Investigator of the Fusion and Astrophysical Plasma Physics Group at CASS, UC San Diego for nearly 30 years.
-He is also Director of the Center for Fusion Theory at the Southwestern Institute of Physics in China.
+Prof. Diamond has been Principal Investigator of the Fusion and Astrophysical Plasma Physics Group at CASS, UC San Diego for nearly 30 years.
+He is also Director of the Center for Fusion Theory at the Southwestern Institute of Physics in Chengdu.

-Dr. Diamond earned his Ph.D. from the Massachusetts Institute of Technology (MIT) in 1979.
-He then became a Member of the Institute for Advanced Study in New Jersey and a Senior Lecturer and Senior Research Staff Scientist at the Institute for Fusion Studies at the University of Texas at Austin.
+Prof. Diamond earned his Ph.D. from the Massachusetts Institute of Technology (MIT) in 1979.
+He then became a Member of the Institute for Advanced Study in New Jersey and a Senior Research Scientist at the Institute for Fusion Studies at the University of Texas at Austin.

 Center for Space and Astrophysics Sciences: cass.ucsd.edu

 Center for Energy Research: cer.ucsd.edu